 We can calculate the distributions of all variables.
 The next figure is the pie chart for the alcohols types.

-As we can see, the target is well-distributed, since there is the same number for the five differents alcohols types.
+As we can see, the target is well-distributed since there is the same number for the five different alcohols types.

 Finally, the inputs-targets correlations might indicate to us what factors most influence.